BlendVision/Android-StreamIngest-Samples/README.md

 ```

+### 4. Stop Publish
-### 4. please ensure to release the streamingest view to prevent memory leaks When the current page is destroyed.
+Please ensure to release the streamingest view to prevent memory leaks when the current page is destroyed.
 ```kotlin
 override fun onStop() {
     super.onStop()